 Like most newer headsets, the H9 one even sport support for simultaneous connection with gaming and chat or voice calls through Bluetooth and wireless.
 This is only on the H9 and H7, however.

 And, if used on PlayStation 5, users will get a connection status indicator on the screen, showing volume levels, battery levels, mic status, as well as game and chat balance.
-Tempest 3D Audiotech is supported, too, especially for the PlayStation 5.
-And that built-in microphone?
-It’s fully adjustable, so the headset can better capture your voice.
+Tempest 3D Audiotech is supported, too, especially for the

 The H7, they don’t feature the soft-fit leather of the H9 headset.
 Rather it’s more about the longer battery life of up to 40 hours.
 There’s also no digital noise cancellation, either.
 The H3, meanwhile, have the addition of a 3.5 mm headphone jack, and also a wired USB adapter, so battery is not of worry.